Published: January 22, 2026

 Police Response

-The Uruguayan National Police has a well-trained and capable response force.
+The emergency line in Uruguay is 911.
+The Uruguayan National Police have a well-trained and capable response force.
 It has significantly increased the use of closed-circuit television (CCTV) cameras throughout the country to monitor for potential criminal activity.
-While the National Police are an effective force, the lack of patrol resources, understaffed local police stations, and high-rates of criminal activity, often provide significant delays in response, especially for non-violent, property crimes.
+While the National Police are an effective force, the lack of patrol resources, understaffed local police stations, and high rates of criminal activity often provide significant delays in response, especially for non-violent property crimes.

 Travelers with Special Considerations